 Website Updated Regularly Are Rewarded?

-Do you realise that websites that are updated regularly are actually rewarded?
-It sounds kind of obvious once you think about it, but play by the rules and update your pages regularly and your Google fresh content ranking factor will start to climb steadily.
+Do you realise that websites that receive regular updates are actually given rewards?
+It sounds kind of obvious once you think about it.
+Play by the rules and update your pages regularly and your Google fresh content ranking factor will start to climb steadily.

 The definition of ‘regularly updating your content’ will differ vastly from one niche to another.
-If your site deals with live football scores then your text might be refreshed every minute or so, but if your niche is a new smartphone then a regular update may only be when a new model or software upgrade is launched.
+If your site deals with live football scores then it might refresh the text every minute or so.
+However if your niche is a new smartphone then a regular update may only be when a new model or software upgrade is launched.

 If you ask a child to tidy their room with the promise of pocket money as a reward, they’ll do it.
-It’s the same principal with Google Freshness – keep your house in order, looking fresh and up to date and you’ll be rewarded, only the reward here is more views for your pages.
+It’s the same principal with Google Freshness.
+Keep your house in order, looking fresh and up to date and you’ll get a reward, only the reward here is more views for your pages.

 The best thing you can do at the start is to assess your current stature in the Google search rankings.
 If some aspects of your site are doing better than others then concentrate on the weakest links first.

-This isn’t to say you should forget about the better performing pages, far from it, but by targeting the underperforming parts first your site will automatically generate more viewings.
-This will have the knock on effect of your site as a whole becoming more noticeable and then you can improve your other content from there.
+This isn’t to say you should forget about the better performing pages, far from it.
+But by targeting the under-performing parts first your site will automatically generate more viewings.
+This will have the knock on effect of your site as a whole becoming more noticeable.
+Then you can improve your other content from there.

 Remember, more views equals more rewards.
 This is why we would recommend showing off each of your articles on social media platforms too.
-Social media marketing success is getting to be more common and by sharing articles and pages you have written, you are able to generate more traffic to your site from people seeing the shared posts.
+Social media marketing success is getting to be more common and by sharing articles and pages you have written.
+You are able to generate more traffic to your site from people seeing the shared posts.

 But how can you improve the content that is holding your site back?
 What tools are available to ensure that your site is as fresh as it can be so it can start earning those lovely rewards?

-Use the following link to be taken to a fantastic short article that explains what aspects of freshness you control and how it affects your overall Google ranking : https://searchenginewatch.com/2016/09/26/guide-to-google-ranking-signals-part-4-content-freshness/
+Use the following link to be taken to a fantastic short article which explains what aspects of freshness you control and how it affects your overall Google ranking : https://searchenginewatch.com/2016/09/26/guide-to-google-ranking-signals-part-4-content-freshness/

 Updating Website Content

 Updating your website content is a foolproof way of making it become fresher.
-New articles and additional text to existing pages might be ranked higher by Google purely because of its publication date but it needs more than this to keep it in the public conscience.
+Google might rank new articles and additional text to existing pages higher purely because of its publication date.
+However it needs more than this to keep it in the public conscience.

-If you are relying solely on the inception date to make your page more popular then you will be sorely disappointed and find that it becomes irrelevant very quickly.
-You could change the body of your text to conserve freshness; a drastic overhaul of a page will score highly on search engines whereas small changes may not even register, so it’s all about finding the right balance.
+If you are relying solely on the inception date to make your page more popular then you will find that it becomes irrelevant very quickly.
+You could change the body of your text to conserve freshness; a drastic overhaul of a page will score highly on search engines whereas small changes may not even register.
+It’s all about finding the right balance.

-The point is to abide by the meaning of ‘fresh’ for your particular area of expertise and Google will pick up on this accordingly.
+The point is to abide by the meaning of ‘fresh’ for your particular niche and Google will notice this accordingly.

 Sometimes it is easier to create completely new pages than to try and rehash older ones (i.e, blogs).
-This not only has the advantage of containing fresh information for your viewers, but it also alerts Google to the fact that new content is being uploaded and this will enhance your ranking position.
+This not only has the advantage of containing fresh information for your viewers.
+It also alerts Google to the fact that the site is uploading new content and this will enhance your ranking position.